apiato/apiato/readme.md

 - Modern Software Architectural Pattern (using Porto).
 - Fully Object Oriented Code, implementing the best design patterns and coding techniques.
 - Following the PSR-2/PSR-4 coding/autoloading standards.
+- Easy to send Emails.
-- Easy to include payments gateways (Support for Stripe and Paypal).
+- Easy to support payment gateways (Ready for Stripe and Paypal).
 - Runs on PHP 5.5.9+ (including PHP 7 and HHVM).
 - Full detailed documentation.
 - 100% customizable and Open Code.